- 1Best time to see whales

 2. Don’t shoot full manual.
 Again, they aren’t going to say cheese and smile for you while you fiddle with your settings.
 I shot on Shutter Priority mode and let the camera set the rest.

 3. Continuous shooting.
 Auto focus between shots takes precious moments, I figured out pretty quickly I was going to do better by having my camera set to take a burst of shots if I held the button down.
 It’s easy enough to delete the excess later and better than lamenting that moment you missed.
+Depending on your camera you may also be able to set to continuous focus.

 4. Put a zoom lens on.
 I was shooting with my 40-150mm lens, which is equivalent to a 300mm on a full frame camera.
 I was lucky to have the whales come in nice and close for some head shots but its completely up to the whales how close they come.
 Chances are you’ll be shooting from a little way off.